 Sara Hernandez, originally from Barcelona, is a contemporary Dance Artist based in Ireland since 2011.
 With a foundation in classical dance her focus has always been in Contemporary Dance.
 She creates dance work from life experiences, constantly seeking new models of exploration and communication.
 Her recent choreographic work "Im - I am" was commissioned by Cork Butter Museum under the Percent for Art Scheme 2019.
 Most recently she has collaborated on the film "River Fragments" directed by Helga Deasy.

 The pandemic has shone a light on how Cormac values his role in society, and how restrictions can present new solutions and creative ideas previously untenable become viable.
 From the beginning of Lockdown he began to document and photograph the experience he was having of his city as he did his daily exercise, developing ways of staying fit and using the landscape as the framework for his movement.
 He has developed 4 movement routes (North, South, East, West) from and around Firkin Crane within a 2km zone and offered “Running of the Dancers” workshops engaging with the city landscape through movement to change gait, height and tempo, creating a living “running-dance” mythology.
-Cormac ran two of his workshops in October, but these were delayed due to Level 5 Restrictions, he hopes to pick up and start afresh in the new year.
+Cormac ran two of his workshops in October, but these were delayed due to Level 5 Restrictions, he has started 2021 by slowing down and has invited people to go for walks .

 Cormac Mohally, who is Artistic Director of Cork Circus Factory and a circus polymath, has had a passion for Circus from a young age, and since training at the Belfast Circus School in ’99 – ’00 has made Circus his career.
 From performing solo shows on the streets of Cork, he went on to win the Street Performance World Championship in 2013, as one half of comedy duo, Lords of Strut.